How to file your income taxes

 Non-residents are taxed at a flat rate of 25% of their taxable Portuguese income.

-Young people aged 18 to 26 (28 for those studying for a PhD) who aren’t considered dependents can benefit from the Youth PIT (IRS Jovem) program, which offers five years of preferential tax rates.
+Young people aged 18 to 35 who aren’t considered dependents can benefit from the Youth PIT (IRS Jovem) program.
+This offers 10 years of preferential tax rates in 2025, up from five years in 2024.

 Who pays income tax in Portugal?